 "When I keep my mind off what I am doing, I do my best work."

 C. Dianne Zweig is a Contemporary Mixed Media abstract artist whose artwork is influenced by the organic shapes and abstract designs of 1950s textiles.
 She is a member of Connecticut Women Artists and a founding member of Mixus, a group of artists who work in Mixed media.
-Dianne is also enjoys teaching art classes and workshops to all ages.
+Dianne is on faculty at The West Hartford Art League and enjoys teaching art classes and workshops to all ages.

 You may contact Dianne via email.

 Visit Dianne on Facebook and "like" and "follow" her page https://www.facebook.com/cdiannezweig/

 Like many of the artists who flourished during the colorful eras and were known as Abstract Expressionists, I too favor working in an unscripted, moment by moment impromptu style.
 I am enamored with the organic shapes and abstract designs of 1950s textiles and often find that sooner or later I am likely to add Mid-century marks and images to artwork.